Prospective Parliamentary Candidate (PPC)

 Beth Miller picked up Andy's mantle as Parliamentary Candidate for the 2017 General Election and again lost narrowly, despite significantly increasing Labour's vote here.

-The calling of the 2017 General Election has taken place during a review of constituency boundaries.
+There is currently a review of constituency boundaries.
 The Boundary Commission for England has been tasked with doing this in order to reduce the number of MPs from 650 to 600.
 Its findings will be presented to Parliament for agreement in 2018 and implementation at the subsequent General Election.

 The Commission's proposals affect the Corby Constituency.
 See here for the latest boundary change proposals for the constituency.